tedkim97/tedkim97.github.io/_posts/2020-12-06-numpy_image_inversion_debug.md

 The way you calculate the negative color is to calculate $(255, 255, 255) - (R,G,B)$.

-# How to fix the behavior
+# How to fix the behavior with `method 3`
 The easiest way to fix the above snippet is to change method 2's line to `255 - copy2[:,:,:3]` and all of the problems go away!
+I'll call this approach `Method 3` for now.

 ```python
 copy2[:,:,:3] = 255 - copy2[:,:,:3] # no more problem